0-vortex/vault-backup/Articles/Deploy a GitHub Application to Cloudflare Workers.md

 > "easy, what next?!"

-Some things come to mind as definitely needed:
+Some things come to mind as potential improvements:
-- setting up miniflare for better local development
-- verifying the signature and returning 404/500 on error
-- switching the build system to rollup/vite
+- switching the build system to vite
-- implement testing and coverage
+- implement testing and coverage commands
 - move secrets to KV namespaces for easier environment deployments
 - dockerize repository